cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 1. Allow the logger to collect data for the remainder of the measurement period.
 2. After the measurement period has concluded, remove the logger.
-3. If necessary, connect the logger to the laptop or phone via USB cable.
+3. If necessary, connect the logger to a laptop or phone via USB cable.
 Otherwise, use the software to connect with the logger via Bluetooth.
-4. Use the proprietary software to Stop the logger and end data collection.
+4. Use the proprietary software to stop the logger and end data collection.
 5. Download all data from the logger and save the file in the.csv file format for analysis.

 <iframe class ="video" src="https://www.youtube.com/embed/sF_c_7LHR5s?si=2Gv23-7aOxzBf51F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>